 The company operates under the financial reporting processes and controls of the group.
-Diageo plc's internal control and risk management systems, including its financial reporting process, which include those of the company, are discussed in the Diageo group's 2020 Annual Report on page 80 at www.diageo.com, which does not form part of this report.
+Diageo plc's internal control and risk management systems, including its financial reporting process, which include those of the company, are discussed in the Group's Annual Report 2020 on page 80 at www.diageo.com, which does not form part of this report.